IBM/cp4d-deployment/selfmanaged-openshift/azure/Bastion.md

 ## Download terraform scripts:

-In your bastion node download the terraform scripts from [here](https://github.com/IBM/cp4d-deployment) and follow the 'steps to deploy` section in the [readme](README.md).
+In your bastion node download the terraform scripts from [here](https://github.com/IBM/cp4d-deployment) and follow the 'steps to deploy' section in the [readme](README.md).

 To deploy the private cluster you can refer to the sample .tfvars file located [here - sample_private_cluster.tfvars](./azure_infra/sample_private_cluster.tfvars).